 Proposed solutions to the problem

-- Goodman’s response = whether or not a term is defined in this way depends on
+- Goodman’s response = whether or not a term is defined in this way depends on which language we take as our starting point.

 The problem with this argument =